Courseiva

 Why this answer

-Options A and D are correct.
-Kinesis Data Firehose can invoke a Lambda function for transformation.
-The Lambda function must return the transformed records to Firehose.
+Options A and B are correct.
+Amazon Kinesis Data Firehose can invoke an AWS Lambda function for data transformation.
+You configure Firehose to call the Lambda function (A), and the Lambda function must return the transformed records in the required format, including fields like recordId, result, and data (B).

 Multi-Selecteasy